JohnMealy23/the-quarentine-game/README.md

 In general, global dependencies are to be avoided.
 The main reason: When sharing a project, a new user should be able to simply run `npm install`, and all of the necessary code should come rushing down to the user's local environment.

 But how does NPM know what the necessary code is?
-Why because it's in the package.json!
+Why, because it's in the package.json!

 But when we install something globally, it doesn't go into the project's package.json.
 Thus, new users will `npm install`, then be confused by still not being able to run the project.